gruntwork-io/docs/_docs-sources/pipelines/overview/configurations-as-code.md

 }
 ```

-In this example, the `all` AWS accounts block is defined in a file named `aws_accounts.yml` within the `.gruntwork` directory.
-The `all` AWS accounts block references an external file located at `aws/accounts.yml` that contains the definitions of AWS accounts.
+In this example, the `all` AWS accounts block is defined in a file named `aws_accounts.hcl` within the `.gruntwork` directory.

+The `all` AWS accounts block references an external file located at `aws/accounts.yml` via the `path` attribute that contains the definitions of AWS accounts in YAML format.

 DevOps Foundations customers may be familiar with the `accounts.yml` file as a file that is used by Account Factory to define the configurations of AWS accounts.
 Pipelines uses the same schema for the `accounts.yml` file as Account Factory.
 Consequently, the `accounts.yml` file that is used by Account Factory can be used by the `aws_accounts` block without modification.